Archimedes Patti: Vietnam

-During his career in China and Southeast Asia, Patti met Hồ Chí Minh, the then leader of the Việt Minh, who later became the leader and national hero of North Vietnam.
-In later interviews, Patti explained that his mission in Vietnam was to establish an intelligence network but not to assist the French in any way in their attempt to re-gain control over their former colony, a policy choice that he believed to be linked to U.S. President Franklin D. Roosevelt's belief in the self-determination of all peoples.
+During his career in China and Southeast Asia, Patti met Hồ Chí Minh, leader of the Việt Minh.
+In later interviews, Patti explained that his mission in Vietnam was to establish an intelligence network but not to assist the French in any way in their attempt to regain control over their former colony, a policy choice that he believed to be linked to U.S. President Franklin D. Roosevelt's belief in the self-determination of all peoples.

 Võ Nguyên Giáp gave a welcoming parade to US Maj.
 Archimedes Patti, head of the US Army intelligence team (OSS), 1945 Aug 26, Sunday.

-However, Patti, from a distance, helped to organize, train, and equip the fledgling Vietnamese forces that Ho Chi Minh was uniting and marshaling against the Japanese, which later became known as the People's Army of Vietnam.
-Patti worked closely with Ho Chi Minh and indeed commented on his early drafts of a Vietnamese constitution.
+However, Patti, from a distance, helped to organize, train, and equip the fledgling Vietnamese forces that Ho was uniting and marshaling against the Japanese and later became known as the People's Army of Vietnam.
+Patti worked closely with Ho and indeed commented on his early drafts of a Vietnamese constitution.

 In my opinion the Vietnam War was a great waste.
 There was no need for it to happen in the first place.
 At all.
 None whatsoever.
 During all the years of the Vietnam War no one ever approached me to find out what had happened in 1945 or in '44.
 In all the years that I spent in The Pentagon, Department of State in the White House, never was I approached by anyone in authority.
 However, I did prepare a large number, and I mean about, oh, well over fifteen position papers on our position in Vietnam.
 But I never knew what happened to them.
 Those things just disappeared, they just went down the dry well.